supervicky88/GitHub-Portfolio/index.md

 # About me

-I am a recent graduate with a Master's in Information Systems from the University of Maryland, bringing over six years of experience in project management, product design, and data analysis.
-My expertise lies in leading cross-functional teams and developing data-driven solutions to address complex challenges across industries such as real estate, technology, and social media platforms.
-My passion lies in leveraging technology and data to solve complex challenges and create value for stakeholders.
+Recent graduate with a Master’s in Information Systems from the University of Maryland and over six years of experience in project management, product design, and data analysis.
+Skilled in leading teams and delivering data-driven solutions across real estate, technology, and social media industries.

-In my most recent academic projects, I’ve worked on predictive modeling, relational database design, and machine learning applications, utilizing tools like Python, R, SQL, and Tableau to derive actionable insights.
-Professionally, I’ve streamlined processes, enhanced operational efficiency, and delivered data-driven strategies, achieving measurable results.

-Fluent in English and Mandarin, and proficient in advanced technical tools like Power BI, MongoDB, and Google Cloud, I bring a unique blend of global perspective and technical expertise.
-I am motivated by opportunities to bridge the gap between business and technology, whether through developing cutting-edge solutions, enhancing user experiences, or optimizing organizational processes.

-Outside of work, I enjoy traveling, detective/science fiction movies, and building intricate Lego creations.

-## Header 2

-> This is a blockquote following a header.
+Proficient in Excel, Python, SQL, R, Tableau, and AWS, with a proven track record of streamlining processes and enhancing workflows.
+Fluent in Chinese and English, I am passionate about leveraging technology to drive innovation and create value for stakeholders.

+## 🚀Skills and Tools
 >
-> When something is important enough, you do it even if the odds are not in your favor.
+- 🌟 Expertise: Project management, product design, and data analysis
+- 🌍 Languages: Fluent in English and Mandarin
+- 💻 Tools: Python, SQL, R, LucidChart, Tableau, Power BI, MongoDB, Neo4j, Google Cloud, AWS, and more!
+>

 ### Header 3